 My First Canoeing Experience

-We spent the first day just relaxing on the lake.
-We loved seeing people enjoying themselves on the lake on their canoes and water scooters and wanted to try it too.
+We spent the first day just relaxing on the lakeshore.
+We watched people enjoying themselves on the lake on canoes and water scooters and wanted to try it too.
 So, the next day, we set out to explore the lake with a canoe provided by the resort.
 This was our first canoeing experience.
 Both my husband and I don’t know how to swim, so we are very cautious when it comes to water.
-We thought that the life jackets, that the resort gave us, would give us a feeling of safety.
+We thought that the life jackets provided by the resort would make us feel safe.
+Clearly, we underestimated the hold that fear can have on logic.

 We gingerly pushed the canoe into the lake.
-I got into the canoe first as my husband pushed the canoe till the boat was completely in shallow water.
-Once we both were in, we used our oars to push the boat gently away from the lakeshore.
+I got into the canoe first as my husband pushed the canoe away from the lakeshore and climbed in once the boat in the water.
+Once we both were in, we used the oars to push the boat gently away further from the lakeshore.
 This caused the canoe to rock a little.
 The unfamiliar rocking movement of the canoe sent a shiver down my spine.
 I peered into the black depths of the deeper parts of the lake and imagined falling into it.
 That was it!
 I panicked.
 I sat there frozen like a rock and refused to go any further.
-My husband had one look at my face and agreed to quit.
+My husband took one look at my face and thought it was better not to proceed.

 As an hour passed by, my confidence and comfort grew.
 We moved cautiously away from the shore and on to the middle of the lake.
 Surprisingly, now that we were in the middle, the canoe didn’t rock as much.
-It was actually a very pleasant feeling; the canoe actually glided easily and smoothly.
+It was actually felt good.
+The canoe glided easily and smoothly.
 The remaining shreds of my fear were replaced by a transcendent feeling of pure joy and excitement.
 That day, we explored the lake for 4 hours!
 We even explored the tiny islands on the lake and marveled at the wildlife we saw along the way.
 It was a fabulous experience!

 This experience taught me an important life lesson.
 We are afraid of new experiences because we are afraid to leave our comfort zones.
 We imagine all kinds of perils and convince ourselves that we are better off not doing it.
 On the other hand, if we dare to leave our comfort zones, we may experience a happiness far greater than before.
 The rocking of the canoe was uncomfortable and scary.
 Once I accepted the discomfort and got used to it, it posed no barrier and I could move forward.
 The middle of the lake was great and an experience I will never forget.
+So here’s a piece of wisdom, I hope I can pass on to you.
 Beginnings are often difficult, don’t give up!
 Wait till you get to the middle and you will enjoy it till the end.
 A bit cheesy…I know, but true!

 This canoeing experience is the reason behind this blog.
-It’s still the beginning.
-I am waiting for it to get fun.
+It’s still the beginning and rocky.
+I am waiting for the fun to begin!